Sulfyderz/Universe/README.md

 - `.zshrc` for **zsh**.

 ## How to install ?
-You only need the `Makefile`.
+You just have to use the `Makefile`.

-To install all plugins:
+To only install all plugins:
 `make plugin-all`

-To create all symbolic links:
+To only create all symbolic links only:
 `make link-all`

 For a specific plugin or link, replace `all` with the corresponding plugin or link.